A sugar free low carb chocolate fudge that’s made with a secret ingredient. With only 1 gram carb per square, it’s the perfect treat for a keto diet.

-However, I think this could be worked into a really good hot fudge sauce because the warm mixture was really tasty and reminded me of a thick chocolate ice cream topping.
+However, I think this low carb chocolate fudge recipe could be worked into a really good hot fudge sauce.
+The warm mixture was really tasty and reminded me of a thick chocolate ice cream topping.

-I will keep looking for a good sugar free low carb chocolate fudge recipe that is firmer than this one.
+I will keep looking for a good sugar free chocolate fudge recipe that is firmer than this one.
 This fudge tastes great, but it tends to melt in your hand when eating.
 Perhaps adding a bit of natural protein powder or whole milk powder would firm things up.